Big Blockbusters often hit their target with numbers, but how about the ride? Was it good for you?

 However, wrapped around The Rock's hands and used to Gekko-walk himself across a teeny tiny ledge seemed too good to be true.
 Even with the added security of some twine around his one good foot, I'm unsure it would hold.
 But you do what you must when your kids are in danger and the police think you're on the wrong side of right.
 Am-I-right?
 And to be fair, that prosthetic gets used in some extremely imaginative ways.

 Cinematography and special effects were executed with a deft hand.
 I'm positive there were many fake backdrops and green screens used.
 I couldn't tell you when though, it's that well-done.
-While we are talking about the positives of the film's production, the pacing is non-stop thrills.
+While we are talking about the positives of the film's production, the pacing consists of non-stop thrills.
 With tiny speckles of comedic relief, those with a penchant for this type of action flick will not be disappointed.

 For the younger-generational action lovers, looking for something new and shiny Skyscraper will rock your world (pun intended.)
 For the rest of us, familiar with the Die Hard series (1988) and the greatness of movies like Deep Impact (1988), Skyscraper will smolder past as good but not memorable.
 Either way, it's a great time-passer overall and will not leave you wishing for your time back.